cchudzicki-ocw-testing/RES.3-006_Sp21/content/pages/introduction-to-mentoring-an-undergraduate-student.md

 - Structure remote undergraduate mentoring and implement tools for information and data sharing.
 - Provide critical feedback in a constructive and inclusive way to the mentee to assist them in reaching their full research potential.
 - Foster mentee independence through the development of a network of mentors that they can reach out to for guidance and help on relevant questions.
-- Know relevant resources for support and guidance for mentoring issues.
+- Access relevant resources for support and guidance for mentoring issues.

 ## Training Materials

-Training will synthesize material from the following references.
+Training will synthesize material from the following references:

 - [*Entering Mentoring*](https://cimerproject.org/entering-mentoring/), Christine Pfund, Janet Branchaw, and Jo Handelsman, W. H. Freeman, First Edition: 2015.
 ISBN: 9781464184901.
 - {{% resource_link "f331f992-e8c0-4e79-a007-559823096a07" "Mentoring resources" %}}, courtesy of Lourdes Alemán and Benjamin Hansberry at MIT Teaching + Learning Lab, as well as the Teaching Development Fellowship Program.